You are here

 —Marianne Novy, author of Reading Adoption: Family and Difference in Fiction and Drama

-- "The Asiatic Modal Imagination" (forthcoming, Asian American Literature in Transition volume 4, Cambridge UP, 2020)
+- "The Asiatic Modal Imagination" in Asian American Literature in Transition volume 4 ed.
+Betsy Huang and Victor Mendoza, Cambridge UP: 2021

 - Racial Worldmaking: The Power of Popular Fiction (monograph, Fordham University Press, 2018)

 - "Reading for Delany: Review of Stories for Chip A Tribute to Samuel R Delany" LA Review of Books (March 13, 2016): https://lareviewofbooks.org/review/reading-for-delany